nilay320/House_Whisperer/docs/Inspector_RAG_Tuning_Improvements.md

 # Inspector RAG: Tuning Ideas and Next Steps

-This note collects safe, incremental improvements we can apply to the Inspector Standards RAG and policy loop.
+This note collects safe, incremental improvements we can apply to the Inspector Standards RAG (single-pass flow).
 Use as a living checklist; we can prioritize per Demo Day needs.

 ## Retrieval parameters (Qdrant)
 - **Score threshold**